vsouza/awesome-ios/README.md

 - [SWNetworking](https://github.com/isamankumara/skywite) - Powerful high-level iOS, macOS and tvOS networking library. from the creator of SWNetworking.
 - [Digger](https://github.com/cornerAnt/Digger) - Digger is a lightweight download framework that requires only one line of code to complete the file download task.
 - [Ciao](https://github.com/AlTavares/Ciao) - Publish and discover services using mDNS(Bonjour, Zeroconf).
-- [PerfectAPIClient](https://github.com/jorik041/PerfectAPIClient) - An API Client based on a network abstraction layer for the Perfect Server-Side Swift Framework.
 - [Bamboots](https://github.com/mmoaay/Bamboots) - Bamboots is a network request framework based on Alamofire, aiming at making network request easier for business development.
 - [SolarNetwork](https://github.com/ThreeGayHub/SolarNetwork) - Elegant network abstraction layer in Swift.
 - [FGRoute](https://github.com/Feghal/FGRoute) - An easy-to-use library that helps developers to get wifi ssid, router and device ip addresses.